infomap module¶

 An iterator over each physical node in the tree, depth first from the root

-accumulate (bool, optional) – If the network data should be accumulated to already added nodes and links (default True).
+accumulate (bool, optional) – If the network data should be accumulated to already added nodes and links.
+Default

 This is defined as the reduction in codelength relative to the non-modular one-level solution: